Platform-Studio/demo_pcs_service/README.md

 # demo_pcs_service
 A demo PCS (Platform Copilot System) app showing how Service, Agent, Function, etc definitions can be defined in a separate repo.

+tl;dr?
+Just check out `/definitions/wine.yml` and you'll get the idea.

+The core objective of this demo is to show how a very small amount of low-code can be used to create a relatively sophisticated LLM-driven app that is immediately usable.

 ## Example: Wine Recommender
 This example defines a simple app that recommends wines to the user based on a conversation with the user about their preferences.

-It shows many of the core aspects:
+It shows many of the core aspects of defining a PCS app:

 - Service definition with custom CSS
 - Agent definition with custom functions and tunings